-In 1975 this roller coaster opened as the Corkscrew at Knott's Berry Farm (Buena Park, California) and became the world's first modern roller coaster to go upside down.
-This roller coaster has been an important part of roller coaster history and was relocated to Silverwood Theme Park from Knott's in 1990.
+In 1975 this roller coaster opened as the Corkscrew at Knott's Berry Farm and became the world's first modern roller coaster to go upside down.
+Playing an important role in roller coaster history, Gravity Defying Corkscrew, continues to thrill guests at Idaho's Silverwood Theme Park.

 |1975||Steel||Corkscrew||Arrow Dynamics, Karl Bacon|

 |Drop: 62 feet||Height: 70 feet|

 |Trains: 2 - 24 passenger||Top Speed: 46 mph|